35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ## Aylesbury estate redevelopment

 In 2014, Peter John signed off the sale of 2,759 council homes and 60 acres of land at the Aylesbury estate to Private Registered Provider Notting Hill Genesis.
-The deal required Notting Hill to provide 50% 'affordable housing' but failed to secure any of the 3,500 new homes as council homes.
+The deal required Notting Hill Genesis to provide 50% 'affordable housing' but failed to secure any of the 3,500 new homes as council homes.

 ![](/img/c8vumwwxcaeliyc.jpg)

-After political pressure mounte, last year Southwark Council was [forced to U-turn](https://www.35percent.org/aylesbury-estate-fds-variation/) on its agreement with Notting Hill and fork out £193m so that at least 581 new homes in phase 1 of the scheme will be council homes for tenants being 'decanted'.
+After political pressure mounted, last year Southwark Council was [forced to U-turn](https://www.35percent.org/aylesbury-estate-fds-variation/) on its agreement with Notting Hill and fork out £193m so that at least 581 new homes in phase 1 of the scheme will be council homes for tenants being 'decanted'.

 ## Canada Water redevelopment